EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *I hope you have all mastered the official Socialist jargon which our masters, as they call themselves, wish us to learn.
 You must not use the word ‘poor’; they are described as the ‘lower income group’.
 When it comes to a question of freezing a workman’s wages, the Chancellor of the Exchequer speaks of ‘arresting increases in personal income’ … There is a lovely one about houses and homes.
 They are in future to be called ‘accommodation units’.
 I don’t know how we are to sing our old song ‘Home Sweet Home’.
 ‘Accommodation Unit, Sweet Accommodation Unit, There’s no place like our Accommodation Unit.’
 I hope to live to see the British democracy spit all this rubbish from their*

 - *He still dominated the Cabinet, now more Buddha than Achilles.
-John Colville on Churchill’s second premiership2*
+John Colville on Churchill’s second premiership*

 - *Over Suez, Churchill profoundly disagreed with Eden, who believed that Britain should cede the Canal Zone unilaterally to foster good relations with Egypt.*